 Alma's personal recollection, recounted to his oldest son, Helaman, exhibits a number of features that appear in Alma's later sermons and extemporaneous addresses.
-Let me briefly summarize Alma 36 since it forms a principal key to understanding what I see as a pattern of reminiscences in Alma's sermons and sermonettes.
-One significant element consists of his emphasis on God's deliverance of his people, whether they be the children of Israel from Egypt, Lehi's family from Jerusalem, or others (vv 2, 28-29).
-A second element, which borrows language from the first, is Alma's stress on God's deliverance of the individual soul from the bondage of sin (vv 17-18).
-A third ingredient, related to the second, consists of a set of expressions which describe Alma's own troubled and sinful state before he received forgiveness of his sins.
-In this instance, he describes himself as "racked with eternal torment," "tormented with the pains of hell" (vv 12-13) and "encircled about by the everlasting chains of death" (v 18).
-Associated directly with his torment, and evidently a part of it, was his feeling of "inexpressible horror" at the thought of standing "in the presence of my God, to be judged of my deeds" (vv 14-15).
-A fourth component turns out to be the exact reversal of the third: indescribable joy and enlightenment at receiving forgiveness of sins through Jesus' atonement (vv 19-21).
-A fifth feature is his persistent description of his experience as being
+Let me briefly summarize Alma 36 since it forms a principal key to understanding a pattern of reminiscences in Alma's sermons and sermonettes.
+One significant element consists of his emphasis on God's deliverance of His people, whether they be the children of Israel from Egypt, Lehi's family from Jerusalem, or others (see Alma 36:2, 28-29).
+A second element, which borrows language from the first, is Alma's stress on God's deliverance of the individual soul from the bondage of sin (see Alma 36:17-18).
+A third ingredient, related to the second, consists of a set of expressions that describe Alma's own troubled and sinful state before he received forgiveness of his sins.
+In this instance, he describes himself as "racked with eternal torment," "tormented with the pains of hell" and "encircled about by the everlasting chains of death" (Alma 36:12-13, 18).
+Associated directly with his torment, and evidently a part of it, was his feeling of "inexpressible horror" at the thought of standing "in the presence of my God, to be judged of my deeds" (Alma 36:14-15).
+A fourth component turns out to be the exact reversal of the third: indescribable joy and enlightenment at receiving forgiveness of sins through Jesus' atonement (see Alma 36:19-21).
+A fifth feature is his persistent description of his experience as being "born of God," a phrase that is distinctive to Alma among Book of Mormon authors (see Mosiah 27:25, 28; Alma

-"born of God," a phrase which is distinctive to Alma among Book of Mormon authors (Mosiah 27:25, 28; Alma 5:14; 36:5, 23-24, 26; 38:6) and he is unique among Book of Mormon writers in using "born of the Spirit" and "born again" (Mosiah 27:24-25; Alma 5:49; 7:14).
-A sixth element arises from his actions as a preacher of salvation, which followed his extraordinary experience, bringing others to taste "as I have tasted" and to see "eye to eye as I have seen" (v 26).
+5:14; 36:5, 23-24, 26; 38:6) just as Alma is unique among Book of Mormon writers in using the phrases, "born of the Spirit" and "born again" (see Mosiah 27:24-25; Alma 5:49; 7:14).
+A sixth element arises from his actions as a preacher of salvation, which followed his extraordinary experience, bringing others to taste "as I have tasted" and to see "eye to eye as I have seen" (see Alma 36:26).